Honors Program in the Humanities Requirements

 - Continued participation in the two-semester honors seminar with periodic “work-in-progress” reports and an oral presentation of the thesis research in the spring semester.

-- All year: Students will complete their theses in consultation with their advisers and continue to attend the honors seminar.
+- All year: Students will complete their theses in consultation with their advisors and continue to attend the honors seminar.

 - April-May: Students will present their final theses in the honors seminar.